ceterumnet/AlpacaHub/README.md

 Just for those that are curious as to "why are you building this?"

-First of all, a _big_ motivation for this project is scratching my itch to write some code for astrophotography.
-There are more and better projects than ever, so I can't exactly claim that this project will be better or have any particular advantage.
+When I originally started this, I was simply mildly frustrated with the lack of Alpaca implementations for the astronomy hardware I like to use.
+So I said to myself "don't complain, just build what you need."

 I wanted to be able to setup my imaging system in a way that "makes sense to me."
 Years ago I started a project that implemented image acquisition on top of PixInsight, but I abandoned it due to lack of free time.
 Back then, I had imagined I would use PixInsight for as much of my astrophotography imaging needs as possible.
-I _may_ revisit that some point in the future.
+I _may_ revisit that some point in the future, but I'm not sure it makes sense at this point.

+Also, a _big_ motivation for this project is scratching my itch to write some code for astrophotography.
+There are more projects than ever, so I can't exactly claim that this project will be better or have any particular advantage.
+However, I do feel strongly about making a system that is easy to extend.
+That is one of the main goals of this
+project: **It should be very easy to add support for additional drivers**

-As far as what "makes sense to me" - I want to be able to do the
+I personally want to be able to do the following:
-following:
 - More or less fully automate my image acquisition from the point that equipment is powered up, mount is polar aligned, etc... (this is not by itself a reason to make something like this...)